killuhwhale/ffbackend/README.md

     - Populate user object...
 Mimic SIMPLEJWT class..

-Deploy new app and add testers

 - Add error
-    - Triggers:
-        - When user attemps to create gyms, gymclass or Workout Group
-            - Inform user when fails to create.
-Currently  no errors...
     - for image size erros
         - Curerntly limited to 5MB
         - Error is:
             - error cannot pickle '_io.BufferedRandom' object

 # Testing
-    '''
-        Look into Middleware
-            - request.path is quite generic, might need to be more specfic on /users/
-            - Getting user information should only be done by auth user...

-    '''

     # Gyms ✅
         - Protect delete
     # Gym Classes ✅